Water-Melon/Melang/docs/lib/rc4.md

 Error:

-- invalid argument will throw an error.
+- Invalid argument will throw an error.

 Example: